intmus/inttheory22-23/_11-further-part-writing/a1-funds-of-part-writing.md

 ## Two important concepts to review before beginning

 After looking at the list of concepts that are needed to harmonize a melody, you probably feel daunted and combining so many concepts into a single, coherent piece of music.
-So instead of bringing in every nuance to start, I'd like to draw your attention to two major concepts that will act as your overarching guides.
+So instead of bringing in every nuance to start, I'd like to draw your attention to two major concepts that will act as your overarching guides for managing your melodic (horizontal) and harmonic (vertical) choices.

-### CONCEPT 1 - Developing Progressions Based on Voice-leading
+### CONCEPT 1 - Manage the horizontal aspect through melody and tendency tones

+First, you should always prioritize making smooth, singable part in this style.
+Your bass line will likely have more leaps, but the upper three voices should predominantly use stepwise motion.
+Any leaps should be followed by stepwise motion in the opposite direction.

 In Unit 7a, we showed that by studying the voice-leading of a simple V (or V<sup>7</sup>) to I progression, we can propose a broad set of voice-leading rules that explain circle-of-fifths diatonicism.
 Specifically:
 - For chords that have roots separated by a P5: